 - Capture & Stream is intended as an intermediary ‘hybrid-lite’ solution while the more capable Dual-Mode rooms are brought online.
-Think traditional lecture capture, with live streaming.

 - A teaching room complete with Lecturn PC (or laptop), Projector/Screen etc.

 - An online teaching application accessible to your online students and capable pof recording your session e.g. Collaborate

 - Switch on the lecture computer and find your module on My Dundee.